guitarvydas/guitarvydas.github.io/_posts/2021-10-03-Wheel Reinvention.md

 OTOH, REGEXPs can be specified in one line of code, and, anything "better" requires more lines of code.

-Ohm-JS (PEG) seems like a viable choice for this kind of thing.
+Ohm-JS (based on PEG) seems like a viable choice for this kind of thing.

 Currently, DLLs and libraries are "more efficient" than (localhost) HTTP servers.
 In fact, the concepts of DLL and library are "optimizations" of the more general concept of "server".
 If we replace DLLs and libraries with localhost servers, someone will come up with a way to optimize and speed up localhost servers.